What is Diaphragm Paralysis?

 Pacemakers for Diaphragm Paralysis

-Diaphragm pacing is generally indicated for those prospective candidates who have functional lungs and diaphragm muscle and intact or repaired phrenic nerve(s).
+Diaphragm Pacing is generally indicated for those prospective candidates who have functional lungs and diaphragm muscle and intact or repaired phrenic nerve(s).